Skip to content

 SAM-2 Architecture: This diagram illustrates the core components of SAM-2, including its self-supervised learning approach, audio-visual masking, and key model components.

 SAM-2 (Self-supervised Audio-visual Masking) represents a significant advancement in video analysis by using cutting-edge learning techniques.
-To grasp how SAM-2 works, let’s break down its core components and approach.
+To grasp how SAM-2 works, let’s break down its core components.

 Overview of SAM-2’s Self-Supervised Learning Approach